DanRoscigno/MyClickhouseConfigs/README.md

 There may be a `[WARNING] No docs found in zh: can't auto-generate a sidebar`, as there are no Chinese docs in the repo at the moment.

+### Run locally
+Note: If you prefer to run in Docker see below

 ```
 git clone git@github.com:ClickHouse/ClickHouse.git
 git clone git@github.com:ClickHouse/clickhouse-docs.git